You'd be surprised at how much money you spend on useless stuff.

 12. Brown Bag It

 Similar to buying in bulk is packing your lunch!
 Not only will you save money packing lunch every day, but you will improve your health.
-Fast food is fast for a reason, and it's not because it's healthy for you.
+Fast food is fast for a reason, not because it's healthy for you.
 An average price for lunch might be $8 – $12 per day or $45 – $60 per week!

 13. Sell Unwanted Household Items